serverless-net/serverlessnet/README.md

 ## Future Work

-We hope others can adopt this system to create custom IoT network initializations, as in the real world, devices can act both as buttons and actuators, and message types including fanout, topics, and headers.
+We hope others can adopt this system to create custom IoT network initializations, as in the real world, devices can act both as senders and actuators.
+In addition, we want to support a variety of message types including fanout, topics, headers, and others one can find in a message broker.
 We also hope that the containers acting as the buttons and actuators can be customized as actual device emulators.
 Theoretically, multiple relayers can also be introduced into the system, which would control various computing instances used by different buttons and actuators.
 The OpenWhisk component can be replaced with different computational networks, so exploring that realm is also a possibility.

-## Getting Started
+## Installation

 ### Prerequisites